IRT-Open-Source/scf/README-SCF-SERVICE.md

 This request is a helper request that provides an (ordered) list of all available template files in the configured template folder.
-Currently this includes all files that have an `.xml` extension.
+Currently this includes all files that have an `.xml` or an `.ttml` extension.

 No parameters are available for this request.